ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

   | Merge_head -> "MERGE_HEAD";;
 val commit_to_string' : commit -> string = <fun>
 ```

-The `match … with …` construct needs to be passed an expression that is inspected.
-The `function …` is a special form of anonymous function taking a parameter and forwarding it to a `match … with …` construct as shown above.
+We need to pass an inspected expression to the `match … with …` construct.
+The `function …` is a special form of anonymous function that takes a parameter and forwards it to a `match … with …` construct, as shown above.

 > Warning: Wrapping product types with parentheses turns them into a single parameter.
 ```ocaml